Kolbi03/MonkeSwap-Mobil/README.md

 This command runs the application in developement mode.

 Connect to the same network with your computer and mobile device. \
-The command line will display a qr code, scan it with the expo go application.
+The command line will display a qr code, scan it with the expo go application. \
+If you did all the steps correctly, the MonkeSwap Mobile application should start on your device.

 The application has a file called [baseURL](https://github.com/Kolbi03/MonkeSwap-Mobil/blob/master/baseURL/baseURL.ts), you need to modify it to your own backend url.